Kangaroo Point City

 3. At the far tip under the Story Bridge is Captain Burke Park with its silty sand beach at low tide and Yungaba, the grand Victorian Italianate ex migrants hostel that is soon to be swallowed up within a luxury apartment complex.
 Veer backwards from here into Main St and head up to the historic Story Bridge Hotel (originally the Kangaroo Pt hotel) with its wild frontier style bar in the original section and Shelter Bar in the old bomb shelter at the rear.
 Turn left into Thornton St and take the pedestrian entrance up to the Story Bridge walkway.

 4. Once on the other side, the keen can take a detour via the path to the right which leads to Wilson Outlook with its particularly fine view of the city, the bridge and Kangaroo Point.
-From here turn back and take the cliff top path until it veers to the left downhill and under the bridge.
-Pass by the Howard Smith Wharves built in the 1930’s and the last remaining vestiges of the port of Brisbane.
+From here turn back and take the cliff top path until you reach the glass elevator that take you down to the Howard Smith Wharves - built in the 1930’s and now the hottest eating and drinking precinct in Brisbane.
+It's well worth stopping here at Felons Brewing Co for some fish and chips or a bite to eat at Mr Percival's overwater bar.
 From here the promenade leads all the way around past the old copper domed Customs House and into the throng of cafes, bars and restaurants that make up Riverside and Pier Nine.
-Recommended for a quick bite is Jude, a breezy Hamptons style café bar with views onto the Kookaburra Queen paddle steamer.

 6. Well behind the Old Government House and near to the Riverstage exit of the Gardens is the entrance to the Goodwill Bridge and the final stage of the walk across the river to the Maritime Museum.
 For a last minute coffee stop in the middle of the bridge at the coffee cart and take a bench to enjoy the view up the river to the distant Taylor Ranges.